ArduPilot/ardupilot_wiki/common/source/docs/common-esp32-telemetry.rst

    -  RX to TX
    -  GND to GND
    -  Stable 3.3V or 5V power supply to the ESP32 (depending on the
-      available inputs of your DevKit and capabilities of the autopilot)
+      available inputs of your ESP32 and capabilities of the autopilot)

 -  Set the autopilot port to MAVLINK 1 or 2 protocol.

-Some manufacturers of ESP32 DevKits have wrong labels for the pins on their products.
+.. note:: Some manufacturers of ESP32 DevKits have the wrong labels for the pins on their products.
 Make sure that the PINs on your board are labeled correctly if you encounter issues.

 Make sure to always follow the instructions of the ESP32 board manufacturer when it comes to wiring.
 Especially the power supply.